rodolfodpk/go-crablet/docs/overview.md

 - **Append (nil condition)**: Use for simple event appends where no conditions are needed
 - **Append (with condition)**: Use for conditional appends requiring optimistic locking

 ## Implementation Details

-- **Database**: PostgreSQL with events table and append functions
-- **Streaming**: Multiple approaches for different dataset sizes
-- **Extensions**: Channel-based streaming for Go-idiomatic processing

-See [examples](examples.md) for complete working examples including course subscriptions and money transfers, and [getting-started](getting-started.md) for setup instructions.

-## Implementation Details